dumithsalinda/neuro_fuzzy_multiagent/examples/README.md

 # Examples and Demos

-This folder contains example scripts and demonstration code for the Neuro-Fuzzy Multi-Agent System project.
+This folder contains example scripts and demonstration code for the Neuro-Fuzzy Multi-Agent System project, now evolving into an intelligent OS platform.
+These examples showcase:
+- Neuro-fuzzy agents for adaptive resource management and system optimization
+- Self-learning device recognition via installable AI drivers (trained models)
+- Proactive and context-aware system optimization
+- Plug-and-play installation of new AI capabilities
+- Prototyping of intelligent agents (e.g., adaptive resource manager, smart USB handler)
+- AI driver/model installation tool for seamless integration of new learning models

 Move or add your demo and example scripts here for better project organization.

 ---